nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 ### Service Root URL ###

-The [Service Root URL](https://www.hl7.org/fhir/STU3/http.html#general) is the address where all of the resources defined by this interface are found.
+The [Service Root URL](https://www.hl7.org/fhir/STU3/http.html#general) is the address root address of where the resources defined by a capability are found.

-The Service Root URL is the `[base]` portion of all FHIR APIs.
+The Service Root URL is the `[base]` portion of FHIR URLs.

+It is important to note that the Service Root URL may be different for each GP Connect capability, as each capability is defined as its own FHIR server:

+- Appointment Management (including Foundations, which will always have the same Service Root URL as Appointment Management)
+- Access Record Structured
+- Access Document

+Each capability's Service Root URL may have a different path, or point to a different server, or a completely different supplier system.

 {% include important.html content="All URLs (and ids that form part of the URL) defined by this specification are case sensitive." %}